Chapter Seven: The Ravellers

 Yali kept staring at the chart, a hint of worry creeping over her face.
 “For all this time,” she said, “we’ve been trying to get to the Alchemist by visiting stars that will move closer to the Alchemist’s star.
 But now that the Alchemist’s star isn’t even connected to the grand pattern, it will never meet up with us, or any other star, no matter what we do.”

 “Oh no!”
 I said.
-“So the Alchemist is just going to be lost in space forever??
+“So the Alchemist is just going to be lost in space this whole time??
 That’s so sad!!”

-“Or,” said Yali darkly, “until the Waiting God decides to do whatever it does with Ravellers who fail to reach the portals.”
+“Or,” said Yali darkly, “until the Waiting God does whatever it does with Ravellers who fail to reach the portals.”

 “We’ve gotta do something,” I said.